Robert Todd Lincoln: Early life

 Robert Todd Lincoln was born in Springfield, Illinois, on August 1, 1843, to Abraham Lincoln and Mary Todd Lincoln.
 He had three younger brothers, Edward, William, and Tad.
 By the time Lincoln was born, his father had become a well-known member of the Whig political party and had served as a member of the Illinois state legislature for four terms.
 He was named after his maternal grandfather, Robert Smith Todd.

-Some commentators believe that Robert Lincoln had a distant relationship with his father, in part because, during his formative years, Abraham Lincoln spent months away on the judicial circuit.
-Lincoln recalled, "During my childhood and early youth he was almost constantly away from home, attending court or making political speeches."
+Some commentators believe that Robert Lincoln had a distant relationship with his father, in part because, during Robert's formative years, Abraham Lincoln spent months away on the judicial circuit.
+Robert recalled, "During my childhood and early youth he was almost constantly away from home, attending court or making political speeches."
 (Note: David Herbert Donald wrote, "Robert's principal memory of his father during those years was of his loading his saddlebags in preparation for going out on the circuit" for his travels through Illinois.
 Footnotes in his Lincoln biography indicate that Donald's statement about this being such a large part of Lincoln's childhood is based on the writings of Lincoln biographer Frederick Trevor Hill and scholar Wayne C. Temple.
 In 1906, Hill related, "The Hon.
 Robert Lincoln told the writer that he distinctly remembers seeing his father start out on horseback, with his saddle-bags, to accompany the judge on the circuit."
 In 1960, Temple wrote that the saddlebags were Lincoln's first memory.)

 Abraham apparently realized that his being away had a potential impact on his sons as evidenced by the following quote from his April 16, 1848, letter to his wife: "don't let the blessed fellows forget Father".
 One such example that gives insight into Robert's childhood in general was related by Joseph Humphreys, who had taken a train to Lexington, Kentucky, in 1847: "there were two lively youngsters on board who kept the whole train in a turmoil, and their long-legged father, instead of spanking the brats, looked pleased as Punch and aided and abetted the older one in mischief".

 Lincoln took the Harvard College entrance examination in 1859, but failed fifteen out of the sixteen subjects.
 Subsequently, Lincoln was enrolled at Phillips Exeter Academy to prepare for college; he graduated Phillips Exeter in 1860.
 Admitted to Harvard, he graduated in 1864, having been elected vice-president of the Hasty Pudding Club, and was a member of the Delta Kappa Epsilon (Alpha chapter) fraternity.
-Welsh author Jan Morris wrote that Robert Lincoln, "having failed fifteen out of sixteen subjects in the Harvard entrance examination, got in at last and emerged an unsympathetic bore."
+Historian Jan Morris opines that Robert Lincoln, "having failed fifteen out of sixteen subjects in the Harvard entrance examination, got in at last and emerged an unsympathetic bore."